 Your home should be the one place on earth where you can escape the hustle and bustle of day to day life.
 You can purchase custom window treatments from Wovn Home in a variety of designs that provide different ranges of privacy levels.
 Many individuals have become used to buying window treatments at department stores where they are surrounded by little selection and poor-quality products.
 What’s more, homebuyers settle for curtains that sacrifice their natural light for privacy.
 If you’re interested in window treatments, make sure to look at options that put you in control of lighting and privacy.

-The structure and material of your window treatments play a major role in how much light can come into your room.
+The structure and material of your custom window treatments play a major role in how much light can come into your room.
 There are numerous treatments that can transform your room, such as blackout shades and light filtering sheer drapes.
 If you want maximum control, it’s best to opt for vertical blinds or horizontal blinds.
 Purchasing these kinds of blinds will make it much easier to redirect light.
 For those who want to maintain a view, opting for bottom up/top down treatments may be the best solution.

 We’re all aware of the seriousness of climate change, so if you’re looking to be more eco-friendly and reduce your carbon footprint, window treatments may the best way to go.
 Known to be great insulators, throughout the summer months, closing your blinds can stop heat from entering, whereas in the winter months, they can keep warmth contained.
 If you are serious about making your home more energy-efficient, you may want to consider shutters, dual shades, or draperies.